david-95/JmeterPerformanceRun/README.md

 # JmeterPerformanceRun

 ## What is JmeterPerformanceRun
 This project is a tool,to make performance test process more quickly.
+It assist user running performance test via jmeter, help to batch executing performance tests from a config file

+## use case scenarios
+John would like do perfermance test agains to a web b2b server.
+He dont' know how many online users the server can bear with. so he expect to execute tests with 10 online users, 15 online users, 20 online users do login & browse & logout at same time every 5 mins, keep doing the manipulation in  10 mins , to see how the servers performance.
+In traditional way, He has to do one test,wait it end, then change test scripts' input parameters, then do next run, repeat the steps till all the tests are done.
+It a long and tedious work.
+But with this tool, what he done is just put all 3 suites of test setting in a xml configuration file. then type a command and run.
+All tests are executed one by one in sequence.
+He can run before out of office ,and see tests resulte tommorow.
+It is much convinient.

+## How to use it
-It assist user running performance test via jmeter, help to batch executing performance tests from a config file \n you record a jmx as template, edit configfile to add config values, such as threads , ramp_time, loop controller,csv dataset ..., almost every tunning configs can be set in this configure file. the program will scan the xml config, generate a jmx  instance for each suite, then using regular expression to scan and set values of config to jmx instances, jmx instances are stored to  tag 'jmxFolder' setting folder then the program generate a bash script , which contents is jmeter console commands then you run bash scripts manually the bash scripts will run all test cases one by one. export test static results to tag 'outputFolder' setting
+1. you record a jmx as template,
+2. edit configfile to add config values, such as threads , ramp_time, loop controller,csv dataset ..., almost every tunning configs can be set in this configure file.
+3. the program will scan the xml config, generate a jmx  instance for each suite, then using regular expression to scan and set values of config to jmx instances, jmx instances are stored to  tag 'jmxFolder' setting folder
+then the program generate a bash script , which contents is jmeter console commands
+4. you type to run bash scripts to execute all tests.
+5. the bash scripts will run all test cases one by one. export test static results to tag 'outputFolder' setting

 ## how to run it
-First, you should prepare performance testcase you may use jmeter to record a workflow scenario , then just save as jmx.
-This jmx is save as template Second, prepare a folder for bat
+First, you should prepare performance testcase
+you may use jmeter to record a workflow scenario , then just save as jmx.
+This jmx is save as template

 ```
 java -jar jmeterPerfRunner.jar config.xml